rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [ictrp]: https://www.who.int/clinical-trials-registry-platform "https://www.who.int/clinical-trials-registry-platform"

-As of the time of writing this (around May 23 2022), the most recently registered clinical trial _Safety and Efficacy of HMI-103, a Gene Editing Development Candidate in Adults With Classical PKU Due to PAH Deficiency_ (see [here][trial])
+As of the time of writing this (around May 23 2022), the most recently registered clinical trial _Safety and Efficacy of HMI-103, a Gene Editing Development Candidate in Adults With Classical PKU Due to PAH Deficiency_  (see [here][trial]) is aimed at aiding those with PKU.

 > This is an open-label, sequential ascending dose-escalation, Phase 1 study to evaluate the safety and efficacy of a single intravenous administration of HMI-103, a gene editing development candidate, in adult participants aged 18 to 55 years, inclusive, with classical PKU due to PAH deficiency who have uncontrolled disease despite Phe-restricted dietary management.
 [See <https://clinicaltrials.gov/ct2/show/NCT05222178>]

 [trial]: https://trialsearch.who.int/Trial2.aspx?TrialID=NCT05222178 "https://trialsearch.who.int/Trial2.aspx?TrialID=NCT05222178"

-A future void of PKU ([^wiki_PKU]) would probably reduce suffering, which most people would consider good.
+A future void of PKU ([^wiki_PKU]) would probably reduce some amount of suffering, which most people would likely consider to be a GOOD thing.
 PKU is just one of example of a genetic disorders that gene-editing can help; there are currently

 These quotes leave out enhancement